Practice EtherChannel Questions Now

 - EtherChannel scenarios for CCNA are frequently mapped to Domain 2 (20%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where EtherChannel interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where EtherChannel interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value EtherChannel Concepts